github-main-user/learning-management/README.md

 - Python 3.13+
 - Celery(redis) + Celery beat
 - Docker & Docker compose
+- API Documentation via Swagger/Redoc

 # Quick Start
+In case you want to try the project on your machine:

 1. Clone the repo
 ```bash